Runyon Canyon Park: Management and access

 The management of the ecosystem comprising Runyon Canyon Park and its surrounding residential neighborhood has been controversial since the park's opening in 1987.
 Although the park's Master Plan called for a small on-site parking lot (to relieve parking pressure on residential streets) and a small "experimental" dog park, the park opened before a parking lot was constructed, and the off-leash area was broadly expanded (to its current size) in 1994, resulting in greater popularity and visibility in print and online media.
 Increasing complaints by homeowners about parking, traffic, and health safety problems, particularly near its Mullholland and Vista Street entrances, led to unpopular parking restrictions on adjoining residential streets.
 In 2003, City Councilmember Tom LaBonge formed a volunteer Park Advisory Board comprising local residents and park visitors to make recommendations for addressing these and other issues.
 After a series of meetings, the advisory board recommended the closure of the Vista Street gate, dog-owner use fees to help pay for park upkeep and improvements, and abandonment of Recreation and Parks Department plans for an onsite 86-space parking lot.
 LaBonge shortly thereafter dissolved the Board in favor of "council representatives and city employees", and its recommendations were not implemented.
 In 2009, LaBonge announced that plans for a parking lot were "on hold", and that the city was looking for "alternatives".

 Incidents

-The bench overlooking Los Angeles, featured near the end of the 1992 Seinfeld episode #42, titled "The Trip, Part 2", is located in the park; in 1998, singer Rozz Williams' ashes were scattered in the park after his suicide.
+The bench overlooking Los Angeles, featured near the end of the 1992 Seinfeld episode #42, titled "The Trip, Part 2", is located in the park.
+In 1998, singer Rozz Williams' ashes were scattered in the park after his suicide.
+On March 24, 2010, actor Robert Culp died at age 79 after a fall while walking near Runyon Canyon Park.
 On February 18, 2022, actress Lindsey Pearlman was found in a car dead near the entrance to the park.